YBHwang/clova-developer-guide/en-KR/Document_Info.md

       <td>v3.7.0</td><td>v1.4</td><td>2017-09-18</td>
       <td>
         <ul>
-          <li>[CIC] Added <a href="/CIC/References/CICInterface/DeviceControl.html#ExpectReportState">DeviceControl.ExpectReportState</a> directive message, <a href="/CIC/References/CICInterface/DeviceControl.html#ReportState">DeviceControl.ReportState</a> event message, and <a href="/CIC/References/CICInterface/DeviceControl.html#RequestStateSynchronization">DeviceControl.RequestStateSynchronization</a> event message to DeviceControl API.
-Changed the name of the DeviceControl.UpdateDeviceState directive message to <a href="/CIC/References/CICInterface/DeviceControl.html#SynchronizeState">DeviceControl.SynchronizeState</a></li>
+          <li>[CIC] Added the <a href="/CIC/References/CICInterface/DeviceControl.html#ExpectReportState">DeviceControl.ExpectReportState</a> directive, <a href="/CIC/References/CICInterface/DeviceControl.html#ReportState">DeviceControl.ReportState</a> event, and <a href="/CIC/References/CICInterface/DeviceControl.html#RequestStateSynchronization">DeviceControl.RequestStateSynchronization</a> event to DeviceControl API and changed the name of the DeviceControl.UpdateDeviceState directive to <a href="/CIC/References/CICInterface/DeviceControl.html#SynchronizeState">DeviceControl.SynchronizeState</a></li>
           <li>[CIC] Added the item3 field to the <a href="/CIC/References/ContentTemplates/Text.html">Text</a> template</li>
           <li>[CIC] Added a source field in the <a href="/CIC/References/CICInterface/AudioPlayer.html#Play">AudioPlayer.Play</a> directive message</li>
           <li>[CIC] Added the durationInMilliseconds field in <a href="/CIC/References/CICInterface/AudioPlayer.html#AudioStreamInfoObject">AudioStreamInfoObject</a> </li>